cirosantilli/x86-assembly-cheat/x86-64/calling-convention.md

 -   before call

-    -   the stack pointer *must* be aligned by a multiple of 16 bytes.
+    -   the stack pointer *must* be aligned by a multiple of 16 bytes after `call` pushes the return value to the stack.

         This often fails by default without explicitly changing `%rsp` because `call` will store the 8 byte return address on the stack, so you usually need to do: